-At a time before fridges and freezers, eating pancakes was also a way of using up eggs and butter before Lent.
+Before the luxury of fridges and freezers, eating pancakes was also a way of using up eggs and butter before Lent.

-Many sayings featuring la Chandleur became popular:
+Many sayings featuring la Chandleur became popular in France:

 Quand il pleut pour la Chandeleur, il pleut pendant quarante jours.